by Alessandro Rubini

 within the kernel.
 The insane driver, for example, registers

-itself by calling ``register_netdev(&insane_dev);
+itself by calling ``register_netdev(&insane_dev);''.

-The device structure being registered, insane_dev
+The device structure being registered, insane_dev is a

-object (but Linux 2.3.13 and earlier
+struct net_device object (but Linux 2.3.13 and earlier

-), and it must feature at least
+called it struct device), and it must feature at least

 two valid fields: the interface name and a pointer to its